How to Find HIV Treatment Services

 - Find a Ryan White HIV/AIDS Program Medical Provider, from HRSA

 The Ryan White HIV/AIDS Program provides HIV treatment services to people with HIV who have no health insurance or who are underinsured.
-Use this search tool from HRSA to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.
+Use this Find a Ryan White HIV/AIDS Program Medical Provider search tool from HRSA to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.

-- HIV Testing Sites and Care Services Locator, from HIV.gov
+- Find HIV Services Near You, from HIV.gov

-This search tool from HIV.gov can help you locate services in your area, including HIV testing centers, mental health services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment facilities.
+This search tool from HIV.gov can help you locate services in your area, including HIV testing centers, sexually transmitted infections (STI) testing centers, pre-exposure prophylaxis (PrEP) services, mental health services, family planning services, medical centers that participate in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment facilities.

 There are several resources that can help people with HIV get the medicines they need: